Obituary-img

 At home and in flight school, she built a home—not just a business—by opening her heart her home and her kitchen, sharing Vietnamese meals, and welcoming students into her life as family.

-Anh Thu is survived by her husband, Raphael Schütz; her father, Than Nguyen; her mother, Thang Ta; her siblings, nephews and nieces.
+Anh Thu is survived by her husband, Raphael Schütz; her father, Than Nguyen; her mother, Thang Ta; her siblings, nephews, nieces, along with numerous aunts and uncles.

 Visitation will be held on Tuesday, August 12, 2025, from 4:00pm-7:00pm at O’Riley Branson Funeral Service & Crematory.
 A Celebration of Anh-Thu’s life will be held in the funeral home on Wednesday, August 13, 2025, at 11:00am, with one hour of visitation prior to the start of the service.
 Burial will immediately following at Mount Pleasant Cemetery in Greenwood, Indiana.